FrancescaHob/Quantum_game_of_life/README.md

 This project is an extension of an existing **semi-quantum version of Conway’s Game of Life**, implemented in Python with `pygame` for visualization and `numpy` for calculations.
 Each cell is represented as a quantum state with live/dead amplitudes, and evolution follows quantum rules with periodic measurements.

+Run main.py to use the simulation.
+The rest of the scripts are mainly for testing, experiments, or analysis.

 ## Features
 - Runs in **step-by-step mode** (press space to advance).
 - Runs in **automatic mode** (updates on its own).